 Experts continue to learn more about the virus and present the clearest possible picture of risks and how we can prevent the spread.
-Meanwhile, it is critical to protect each other by following local guidelines and taking the steps that we know are effective; maintain social distancing, cover your face, and wash your hands thoroughly and often.
+Meanwhile, it is critical to protect each other by following local guidelines and taking the steps that we know are effective: get vaccinated, maintain social distancing, and cover your face.

 Know When to Go to the ER